Advanced Translational Neuroimaging Research & Development Core

 - Developing and migrating a new MRI elastography (MRE) method to improve TBI diagnosis and assessment in vivo.

-- Advancing MRI-based whole-brain neuropathology as an adjunct to conventional neuropathological assessment.
+- Advancing MRI-based “virtual” whole-brain neuropathology as an adjunct to conventional neuropathological assessment.

-In addition to its potential benefits for the military population, the development of novel neuroradiological approaches to diagnose different types of TBI also serves the needs of the general public, particularly pediatric and elderly individuals.
-Furthermore, the Core’s research has the potential to generate new imaging biomarkers associated with other brain diseases and disorders that affect both service members and civilians alike.
+In addition to its potential benefits for the military population, the development of novel neuroradiological approaches to diagnose different types of TBI also serves the needs of the general public, particularly pediatric and elderly individuals who tend to experience such injuries at a higher rate.
+Furthermore, the Core’s research has the potential to repurpose new imaging biomarkers for assessing other brain diseases and disorders that affect both service members and civilians alike.

 To learn more about the Advanced Translational Neuroimaging Research and Development Core’s research priorities, please visit Dr. Peter Basser and Dr. Dan Benjamini’s labs.